mtdowling/transducers.php/README.rst

 ``function indentity($value)``

 Returns the provided value.
-This is useful for writing transform arrays that do not need to modify an 'init' or 'result' function.
-In these cases, you can simply use the string ``'Transducers\identity'`` as the 'init' or 'result' function to continue to proxy to further transforms.
+This is useful for writing reducing function arrays that do not need to modify an 'init' or 'result' function.
+In these cases, you can simply use the string ``'Transducers\identity'`` as the 'init' or 'result' function to continue to proxy to further reducers.

 indexed_iter()
 ~~~~~~~~~~~~~~